raspberrypilearning/sweet-scroll/en/step_6.md

 title: More about the CSS @media Rule
 ---

-The ```@media``` rule is used to apply different styles to your web page depending on the type of device being used and its settings.
+The ```@media``` rule is used to apply different styles to your webpage depending on the type of device being used and its settings.
 It can be used to check:
 + the width and height of the viewport
 + the width and height of the device
-+ if the device is in landscape or portrait mode
++ the orientation of the device (whether it is in landscape or portrait mode)
 + the screen resolution

-It's a great way to create tailored stylesheets for screens of all sizes.
+It's a great way to create tailored style sheets for screens of all sizes.

-For more information on what you can do with the @media rule, see [dojo.soy/css_media_rule](http://dojo.soy/css_media_rule)
+For more information on what you can do with the @media rule, see [dojo.soy/css_media_rule](http://dojo.soy/css_media_rule).

 --- /collapse ---